51 migrants die after trailer abandoned in San Antonio heat

 “Exploiting vulnerable individuals for profit is shameful, as is political grandstanding around tragedy, and my administration will continue to do everything possible to stop human smugglers and traffickers from taking advantage of people who are seeking to enter the United States between ports of entry,” Biden said in a statement.

-The home countries of all of the migrants and how long they were abandoned on the side of the road were not immediately known.
+Authorities did not know the home countries of all of the migrants, nor how long they were abandoned on the side of the road.

+By Tuesday afternoon, medical examiners had potentially identified 34 of the victims, but they were taking additional steps, such as fingerprints, to confirm the identities, said Bexar County Commissioner Rebeca Clay-Flores.

+Among the dead, 27 are believed to be of Mexican origin based on documents they were carrying, according to said Rubén Minutti, Mexico consul general in San Antonio.
+Several survivors were in critical condition with injuries such as brain damage and internal bleeding, he said.

-At least 22 were from Mexico, seven from Guatemala and two from Honduras, Roberto Velasco Álvarez, head of the North America department in Mexico’s Foreign Relations Department, said on Twitter.
-Families were reaching out to the Mexican Consulate in San Antonio throughout the morning looking for their loved ones, an employee there said.
+At least seven of the dead were from Guatemala and two from Honduras, Roberto Velasco Álvarez, head of the North America department in Mexico’s Foreign Relations Department, said on Twitter.
+About 30 people had reached out to the Mexican Consulate looking for loved ones, the officials said.

 Attempts to cross the U.S. border from Mexico have claimed thousands of lives in both countries in recent decades.